adrien2p/medusa-extender/docs/README.md

 This packages exports the necessary objects to customize [medusajs](https://github.com/medusajs/medusa) and fit your needs.

-Here is the architecture of this package and how modules are related to each other.
-It will help you navigate into the code base.
+Below is the architecture of this package and how its modules are related to each other.
+It will help you navigate the code base.

 <img src="/assets/medusa-extender.jpeg"
      onerror="if (this.src != '/media/medusa-extender.jpeg') this.src = '/media/medusa-extender.jpeg';"